mike-joseph-oconnor/mike-joseph-oconnor.github.io/_posts/2018-07-02-time-study-for-saas-provider.md

 mathjax:  "true"
 ---

 The purpose of this report was to measure the time spent releasing records using [legacy printer solution], and establish a baseline to compare to future technologies.
+The report has been stripped of substantive detail and reduced to high level steps.

 The workflow for using [legacy printer] is comprised of a series of 5 tasks:
   - Document selection